PnP-CM: Consistency Models as Plug-and-Play Priors for Inverse Problems: Abstract

 \section{Abstract}

-Diffusion models have found extensive use in solving numerous inverse problems.
-Such diffusion inverse problem solvers aim to sample from the posterior distribution of data given the measurements, using a combination of the unconditional score function and an approximation of the posterior related to the forward process.
-Recently, consistency models (CMs) have been proposed to directly predict the final output from any point on the diffusion ODE trajectory, enabling high-quality sampling in just a few NFEs.
-CMs have also been utilized for inverse problems, but existing CM-based solvers either require additional task-specific training or utilize data fidelity operations with slow convergence, not amenable to large-scale problems.
+Diffusion models have found extensive use in solving inverse problems, by sampling from an approximate posterior distribution of data given the measurements.
+Recently, consistency models (CMs) have been proposed to directly predict the final output from any point on the diffusion ODE trajectory, enabling high-quality sampling in just a few neural function evaluations (NFEs).
+CMs have also been utilized for inverse problems, but existing CM-based solvers either require additional task-specific training or utilize data fidelity operations with slow convergence, limiting their applicability to large-scale problems and making them difficult to extend to nonlinear settings.
 In this work, we reinterpret CMs as proximal operators of a prior, enabling their integration into plug-and-play (PnP) frameworks.
-We propose a solver based on PnP-ADMM, which enables us to leverage the fast convergence of conjugate gradient method.
-We further accelerate this with noise injection and momentum, dubbed {\bf PnP-CM}, and show it maintains the convergence properties of the baseline PnP-ADMM.
-We evaluate our approach on a variety of inverse problems, including inpainting, super-resolution, Gaussian deblurring, and magnetic resonance imaging (MRI) reconstruction.
-To the best of our knowledge, this is the \emph{first CM trained for MRI} datasets.
-Our results show that PnP-CM achieves high-quality reconstructions in as few as 4 NFEs, and can produce meaningful results in 2 steps, highlighting its effectiveness in real-world inverse problems while outperforming comparable CM-based approaches.
+Specifically, we propose {\bf PnP-CM}, an ADMM-based PnP solver that provides a unified framework for solving a wide range of inverse problems, and incorporates noise perturbations and momentum-based updates to improve performance in the low-NFE regime.
+We evaluate our approach on a diverse set of linear and nonlinear inverse problems.
+We also train and apply CMs to MRI data for the first time.
+Our results show that PnP-CM achieves high-quality reconstructions in as few as 4 NFEs, and produces meaningful results in 2 steps, highlighting its effectiveness in real-world inverse problems while outperforming existing CM-based approaches.